 If I can’t sleep, I’ll sometimes listen to a meditation video or audio track through my phone.
 I leave it playing on the nightstand, close my eyes and listen to the calming instructions.

-If you have a relaxing bedtime routine that you like to repeat, it’s a good time to squeeze in a guided meditation.
-You can find many on Youtube, Spotify, apps on your smartphone or tablet, and specialist meditation websites.
+And if you have a relaxing bedtime routine that you like to repeat, it’s a good time to squeeze in a guided meditation.

 2. Progressive muscle relaxation

-Progressive muscle relaxation is a simple technique which works well for several reasons:
+Progressive muscle relaxation is a simple technique that works well for several reasons:

 - Tension in the muscles can lead to tension in the mind.

-- Focusing on your body can turn your attention away from your thoughts.
+- Focusing on your body can help turn your attention away from your thoughts.

-- By tensing and releasing your muscles you learn what a relaxed state feels like.
-And that gives you a goal to work towards when relaxing at night.
+- By tensing and releasing your muscles, you learn what a relaxed state feels like.
+That gives you a goal to work towards when relaxing at night.

 Step by step muscle relaxation

-- Breathe slowly and deeply in a natural way for 30 to 60 seconds.
+- Breathe slowly and deeply in a natural way for a minute.

-- Take a deep breath and tense your toes and feet for three to four seconds (however long is comfortable for you).
+- Inhale slowly through your nose while tensing your toes and feet for three to four seconds (however long is comfortable for you).

-- Slowly exhale, and relax your toes and feet again.
+- Slowly exhale through your mouth, and relax your toes and feet again.

 - Take a deep breath and tighten your lower leg muscles, hold for a few seconds, and then relax again with the exhale of breath.